nginxinc/nginx-basics-workshops/labs/lab4/readme.md

     Over 21,000 Requests/Second from a little Docker container...not too shabby!

-    Docker Desktop was humming along, with the fan on full blast!
+    Was your Docker Desktop was humming along, with the fan on full blast?!

     ![Docker Dashboard](media/lab4_docker-perf-4core.png)